-(3) a sale or lease of a copy of a computer program that was not developed a.
-Committee voted 10-3 to reject a proposal to limit the scope of the article to "coded", "digital", "electronic" or similar concept.

-b.
-After initially rejecting the motion, on reconsideration, the Committee voted 10-0 to limit the scope to licenses of all information and software contracts.
+- a.
+Committee voted 10-3 to reject a proposal to limit the scope of the article to "coded", "digital", "electronic" or similar concept. - b.
+After initially rejecting the motion, on reconsideration, the Committee voted 10-0 to limit the scope to licenses of all information and software contracts. - c.

-- c.
 Voted 9-3 to reject a motion to include all patent and trademark licenses in the Article.
-Selected Issues: - a. - Should authors' contracts in the publishing industry be excluded?

-b.
-Should the section deal specifically with coverage or exclusion of "chat room" arrangements with celebrities?
+- a.
+Should authors' contracts in the publishing industry be excluded? - b.
+Should the section deal specifically with coverage or exclusion of online "chat room" arrangements with celebrities?